-The word ‘Glow’ (Verb) describes a steady light or brightness and also the act of giving off warmth or light.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Glow’ correctly in sentences.
+The word ‘Glow’ (verb) means to shine steadily with warm light, and it can also describe a healthy, radiant appearance or a feeling of pride and happiness that shows.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘glow’ correctly in sentences.

 Glow Explained in Depth